samyam/DeepSpeed/docs/_tutorials/inference-tutorial.md

 excerpt: ""
 ---

-DeepSpeed-Inference introduces several features to efficiently serve PyTorch-based models.
-As the new NLP and vision transformer models get larger and larger every year, we see the need for multi-GPU inference to be able to serve these big models.
-To this end, we support model parallelism (MP) to fit the model as well as to reduce latency for inference.
-Furthermore, we also introduce inference-customized kernels to reduce latency and cost of serving transformer-based models, such as Bert- and GPT-like models.
+DeepSpeed-Inference introduces several features to efficiently serve transformer-based PyTorch models.
+It support model parallelism (MP) to fit large models that would otherwise not fit in GPU memory.
+Even for smaller models, MP can be used to reduce latency for inference.
+To further reduce latency and cost, we introduce inference-customized kernels.
 Finally, we propose a novel approach to quantize models, called MoQ, to both shrink the model and reduce the inference-cost at production.
 For more details on the inference related optimizations in DeepSpeed, please refer to our [blog-post](TODO: add the link to our blog post).

-In this tutorial, we will go through the steps for enabling high-performance inference kernels with DeepSpeed for different datatypes, FP32, FP16 and INT8.
-Please visit our [quantization tutorial](https://www.deepspeed.ai/tutorials/MoQ-tutorial/) for more information on how to quantize a model.

-DeepSpeed provides a seamless inference-mode for PyTorch models trained using DeepSpeed, Megatron and HuggingFace, meaning that we don’t require any change on the modeling side such as exporting the model or creating a different checkpoint from your trained checkpoints.
+DeepSpeed provides a seamless inference-mode for compatible transformer based models trained using DeepSpeed, Megatron and HuggingFace, meaning that we don’t require any change on the modeling side such as exporting the model or creating a different checkpoint from your trained checkpoints.
 To run inference on multi-GPU for compatible models, simply provide the model parallelism degree and the checkpoint information, and Deepspeed will do the rest.
 It will automatically partition the model as necessary, inject compatible high performance kernels into your model and manage the inter-gpu communication.
 For list of compatible models please see here.
 (TODO:add a link to a page containing all the compatible models that we have multi-gpu and kernel support for).

-##Initializing for Inference##
+<h3>Initializing for Inference</h3>

-To serve the model with DeepSpeed, use `init_inference` API to load the model for inference.
+To inference the model with DeepSpeed, use `init_inference` API to load the model for inference.
 Here, you can specify the MP degree, and if the model has not be loaded with the appropriate checkpoint, you can also provide the checkpoint description using a `json` file.

 ```python
 # create the model